 Oklahoma Farm Bureau works on both the state and national levels to implement the policies of the organization.
 The OKFB Women's Leadership Committee is an integral part of this process.
 Women from across the state provide representation at the Capitol to voice their concerns about issues affecting the agricultural industry.
 This grassroots representation is instrumental to obtaining favorable agriculture policy on both the state and national levels.

-Women's Leadership Committee members attend both a Women's Rally each December and a Summer Conference in July.
-These meetings feature motivational speakers, leadership training and the sharing of ideas for the Program of Work.
+Women's Leadership Committee members are invited to attend the annual Women's Fall Conference in September.
+This meeting features motivational speakers, leadership training and the sharing of ideas for the Program of Work.
 Fun and fellowship sets the mood for the conferences, which include outstanding speakers and presentations geared to empower members to take an active role in promoting agriculture.

 The OKFB Women's Leadership Committee honors district farm and ranch families who best represent farming and ranching and the spirit of Oklahoma agriculture.

-One family from each of the nine OKFB districts will be selected to receive recognition as a farm and ranch family.
+One family from each of the nine OKFB districts will be chosen to receive recognition as a farm and ranch family.
+The Women's Leadership Committee member from each OKFB district will coordinate choosing a family and distributing the recognition information sheet.

 Members of the OKFB Women's Leadership Committee understand the importance of the nursing profession and how any and all financial support contributes to a student's future.